-First, we need to decide what is going to be the core of our anti cancer strategy.
-Anti oxidant or Pro oxidant.
-We do not have to be that strict about that but we always have to realize that some components may cancel each other before getting to the point in our body where they need to kill cancer.
+When fighting cancer I believe we need to decide what is going to be the core treatment and our anti cancer strategy around that.
+As discussed on this website recently here, ther eare various strategies that we can consider depending on our core treatment.
+Examples of such strategies can be e.g. Anti-oxidant or Pro-oxidant.
+We do not have to be that strict about that but we always have to realise that some components may cancel each other before getting to the point in our body where they need to kill cancer.
 We will never know all of them how they really act at the cellular level but we would like to have some consideration regarding those that we know.
-For example using NAC supplement at the same time with Artemisinin may not be that clever since NAC is one of the most powerful antioxidants while Artemisinin will want to kill cancer via a pro-oxidant mechanism.
+For example using NAC supplement at the same time with Artemisinin may not be that clever since NAC is one of the most powerful antioxidants while Artemisinin will target cancer via a pro-oxidant mechanism.
 So we do not want to use these two at the same time.
-Or another example that some cancer clinics are actually combining while I would not recommend is Glutathione with high dose Vitamin C. That is because Glutathione is an antioxidant while high dose Vitamin C is a pro oxidant at cellular level.
-Again, we can perform a short search on every of the items we want to add to the anti cancer cocktail of supplements and drugs just to make sure we do not add opposite extremes such as those mentioned above.
-If we find two that are acting against each other but still want to use them, we may want to at least administrate at some hours distance or maybe on alternative days.
+Or another example that some cancer clinics are actually combining while I would not think is a good idea is Glutathione with high dose Vitamin C. That is because Glutathione is an antioxidant while high dose Vitamin C is a pro oxidant.
+We can perform a short search on every of the items we want to add to the anti cancer cocktail of supplements and drugs just to make sure we do not add opposite extremes such as those mentioned above.

 I believe in the need to use a cocktail of supplements and (repurposed) drugs to be administrated two to three times every day.
 And I do believe that the diet has to be adapted as well.
 I may discuss my view on the diet in a separated post but now lets focus on what I would consider to add in the daily cocktail of supplements.
 So here it is: